 Lays - #DoMeAFlavor

-Lays is well-known for their amazingly favlored chips that have a lot of fans all around the world.
+Lays is well-known for its amazingly favored chips that have a lot of fans all around the world.

-This snack brand decided to shock everyone with their new campaign, launching surprising aromas for their crisps.
+This snack brand decided to shock everyone with its new campaign, launching surprising aromas for their crisps.

-The hashtag campaign #DoMeAFlavour is about letting their fans come up with new flavours' ideas and the brand chooses some of them to launch them in limited editions.
+The hashtag campaign #DoMeAFlavour is about letting their fans come up with new flavors' ideas and the brand chooses some of them to launch them in limited editions.